Solved | Windows 10 File Sharing Not Working (6 Fixes)

 1. Go to Start > Control PanelNetwork and Sharing CenterChange advanced sharing settings.

-2. Select Turn on network discovery to enable network discovery.
+2. Select Turn on Network Discovery to enable network discovery.
 Select Turn on file and printer sharing to enable file sharing.

 turn on file and printer sharing